Fatomk11295/NGS_analysis/Denovo_Assembly.md

 3. What is the GC content of the assembled genome?
 How does that compare to what is mentioned in the paper above?

-    - The GC content of the assembeled genome is **65.57 %** as calculated by quast tool.
-The measured GC% value is relatively similar to the one mentioned in the papaer (65%).
+    - The GC content of the assembled genome is **65.57 %** as calculated by quast tool.
+The measured GC% value is relatively similar to the one mentioned in the paper (65%)..

 4. How many contigs were generated?